- Search The Registry

 - My Account

 On this date in 1916, Charlie Christian was born.
-He was an African American musician who gave birth to modern jazz guitar style.
+He was a Black musician who gave birth to modern jazz guitar style.

 Christian was born in Dallas, and he and his family moved to Oklahoma City, where he began playing the guitar at age 12, By the time he turned 15, he had advanced to professional jobs.
+He graduated from Douglass High School and was taught by Zelia Breaux.
 Equally adept at stand-up bass, he worked in bands led by his brother, Alphonso Trent, and by Anna Mae Winburn, as well as running his own jump band in Oklahoma City.

 Christian caught producer John Hammond's ear during a performance in Oklahoma City in July 1939.
 Hammond had heard of Christian through pianists Teddy Wilson and Mary Lou Williams, and he stopped by en route to Los Angeles.
 Impressed by Christian's playing, Hammond told Benny Goodman about him and convinced him to ask Christian to join the band.
 Christian came to LA to play with Goodman at Victor Hugo's, but, as the story goes, Goodman was initially uninterested in hiring Christian because electric guitar was a relatively new instrument.
 A jam between the two players that evening revealed Christian's skills, and an impressed Goodman hired him.